 All runners must complete registration forms and sign the race waiver.
 View the Entry Fees and Deadlines at firsthalfca/register.

 Race Transfer Policy

-The First Half allows entries to be transferred to accommodate runners unable to participate.
+The First Half allows entries to be transferred to accommodate runners unable to participate, until December 15.
 For liability and safety reasons, it is important for transfers to be registered.
 A person running in your place can create errors in the results and can deny legitimate winners their placing and prizes.
 Moreover, in the event of an accident or medical emergency, the wrong registration information may have serious consequences and liability implications.

 Transfer Information and Fees: